aka Asterix’s Twelve Tasks

 Caesar is trying to work out what to do about the Gauls who refuse to surrender and come under Roman authority.
 His senators make the comment that with the magic potion, the Gauls are like gods.
 This gives Caesar the idea of issuing a challenge to the Gauls – if they can perform twelve tasks like Hercules, then he will admit that the Gauls are superior and surrender Rome to them.
 Asterix and Obelix set out to complete the challenge.
 They undertake the twelve tasks, which include such things as outrunning an Olympic runner; throwing a javelin further than the world champion; beating a judo expert; surviving the Island of Pleasure; coping with the intense hypnotic stare of an Egyptian; finishing one of the gigantic meals prepared by Mannekinpix; passing through the cave of The Beast; surviving The Place That Sends You Mad; crossing a river of crocodiles on an invisible thread; climbing a mountain to answer an old man’s riddle; spending a night in a haunted battlefield; and entering the Circus Maximus in Rome.

 The Twelve Tasks of Asterix was one of a number of films based on France’s popular Asterix comic-books by René Goscinny and Albert Uderzo.
-From their first appearance in 1959, the Asterix comic-books run to 34 books, the first 24 from Goscinny and Uderzo, the subsequent ten from Uderzo after Goscinny’s death in 1977.
+From their first appearance in 1959, the Asterix comic-books run to 38 books, the first 24 from Goscinny and Uderzo, the subsequent ten from Uderzo after Goscinny’s death in 1977 and the rest from other writers after the sale of the copyright.
 The Asterix comic-books concern a village of characters in Gaul (modern-day France) in the first century A.D. who stand up against the Roman occupation with the aid of a magic potion that gives them super-strength.
 These have become much-loved children’s books and are read in multiple languages the world over.

 (Review copy courtesy of Kathy Tipping)